Robust adaptive variable selection in ultra-high dimensional linear regression models: Real data analysis

 where $\sigma_0$ is the median absolute deviation of the sample $\boldsymbol{x}$.
 Then, the $\tau-$scale statistic for $\boldsymbol{x}$ is defined as $\sigma(\boldsymbol{x}) = \frac{\sigma_0^2}{n} \sum_i^n\rho_{c_2}\left(\frac{x_i-\mu(x)}{\sigma_0}\right)$, where $\rho_c(x) = \operatorname{min}(x^2,c^2)$ and $\mu(\boldsymbol{x}) = \frac{\sum x_iw_i}{\sum w_i}$ is a weighted mean.
-To combine robustness and efficiency, Maronna and Zamar (2002, \cite{MaronnaZamar}) suggested to take $c_1 = 4.5$ and $c_2=3$, which yield approximately $80\%$ efficient univariate location and scale estimation for normal data.
+To combine robustness and efficiency, Maronna and Zamar \cite{MaronnaZamar} suggested to take $c_1 = 4.5$ and $c_2=3$, which yield approximately $80\%$ efficient univariate location and scale estimation for normal data.
 In our case, we randomly split the data into a train set ($n=120$) used to fit the model and a test set ($n=60$) used to calculate prediction residuals and their $\tau$-scale statistics.
-We apply the same schema for all the methods considered, namely the LS-LASSO, Ad-LS-LASSO, LS-SCAD, RLARS, DPD-LASSO, Ad-DPD-LASSO, AW-DPD-LASSO and DPD-ncv, and repeat the process $R = 100$ times.
-The box-plots of the $\tau$-scale statistics of the prediction residuals, obtained by different methods, across the 100 replications are presented in Figure \ref{boxplot}; the median value of the $\tau$-scales are reported in Table \ref{tauscale} of Appendix B. It is again clear that DPD based methods register lower error than the least-squared error.
-Note that the $\tau-$scale measure is generally lower when $\gamma$ increases, evidencing the increment of the robustness with $\gamma$.
-Moreover, the performance of AW-DPD-LASSO (with SCAD penalty) is sufficient close to that of the corresponding DPD-ncv estimator which again justifies the usefulness of our proposed general adaptive DPD-LASSO estimators as a fast alternative to the DPD-ncv approach.
+We apply the same schema for all the methods adaptive considered, namely the Ad-LS-LASSO, LS-SCAD, Ad-DPD-LASSO, AW-DPD-LASSO and DPD-ncv, and repeat the process $R = 100$ times.
+The box-plots of the $\tau$-scale statistics of the prediction residuals, obtained by different methods, across the 100 replications are presented in Figure \ref{boxplot}; the median value of the $\tau$-scales are reported in Table C18 of the Appendix available as Supplementary Material.
+It is again evident that DPD-based methods produce lower error than the least-squares-based method in the test set for both adaptive penalties,-- adaptive lasso and weighted adaptive lasso.
+Note that the $\tau-$scale measure is generally greater for larger values of $\gamma$; moderate and low values of $\gamma$ offer a great trade-off between efficiency and robustness.
+Moreover, the performance of AW-DPD-LASSO (with SCAD penalty) is sufficiently close (or even better) to that of the corresponding DPD-ncv estimator, which again justifies the usefulness of our proposed general adaptive DPD-LASSO estimators as a fast alternative to the DPD-ncv approach.
+Additionally, it is interesting to note that the weighted adaptive lasso penalty performs better than the standard adaptive lasso with our robust DPD loss, but does not do the same with the least-squares loss.